Barnsley Early Start and Family Services

 Consultation and involvement

-It's important that parents and carers know the child’s key person, and it's your role as that person to keep them informed of their child’s progress.
-There's also ways to involve them in their child’s learning and development, such as by providing take-home resource packs.
+It's important that parents and carers know the child’s key person.
+It's your role as that person to keep them informed of their child’s progress.
+There's also ways to involve them in their child’s learning and development.
+Ideas such as by providing take home resource packs.

-Once a positive relationship has been established with parents it's important to continue building upon it, so that if new concerns or situations arise practitioners are in the best possible position to work alongside and to support parents.
+Once a positive relationship has been established with parents it's important to continue building on it.
+That way practitioners are in the best possible position to work with parents in the future.

-It's important that all staff are aware of their own responsibilities for working with parents, especially those whose children may have additional or special educational needs or disabilities.
+It's important that all staff are aware of their own duties for working with parents.
+Especially those whose children may have additional or special educational needs or disabilities.